department-of-veterans-affairs/va.gov-team/products/content-localization/translation-recommendation-project/forms-initiative-brief.md

 ### Prioritization
 > *Describe the team's competing solution hypotheses/ideas.
 Prioritize them accounting for reach, impact/value, effort, and confidence.*

-The team has considered doing other work first, which includes further integration/testing with Weblate (or another vendor), automating translation files and supporting without use of emails, building entity reference fields but have determined this is the highest priority because we need to understand how to support content other than static pages such as Forms for apps before going deeper on one content type for our upcoming recommendation proposal.
+The team has considered doing other work first, which includes further integration/testing with Weblate (or another vendor), automating translation files to improve workflow and building entity reference fields.
+However, we've determined that this is the highest priority because of the need to quickly understand how to support content other than static.

 ### Solution Scope
 > *What's in scope for you to build with this initiative?
 Describe key features/flows.
 What have you explicitly decided to **not** include and why?*